yildiztugba/practice-code-review/README.md

 Imagine you spend an hour documenting a few functions in your README, and then your colleague changes the code!
 Either you documentation will be wrong, or you'll need to spend a bunch more time fixing the documentation.
 To avoid this, developers have built tools that will automatically create documentation based on the JSDoc comments in your JavaScript files.

-The [documentation script](./dev-scripts.document.js) in this repository uses [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown/), [regular expressions](https://regexr.com/) and the Node.js [file system module](https://nodejs.org/dist/latest-v14.x/docs/api/fs.html) to generate the documentation in your solution READMEs.
+The `npm run document` script in this repository uses [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown/), [regular expressions](https://regexr.com/) and the Node.js [file system module](https://nodejs.org/dist/latest-v14.x/docs/api/fs.html) to generate the documentation in your solution READMEs.

 - PS. check out [lodash](https://lodash.com/docs) to see some great documentation

 </details>

-### Formatting
+#### Formatting

 <details>
 <summary><code>$ npm run format -- path/to/file.js</code></summary>